A unified approach to higher order discrete and smooth isoperimetric inequalities: Basic idea to generate higher order inequalities

 Let us go back to the recipe to obtain higher order Wirtinger type inequalities.
 Suppose we can construct a family of such $\{T_j\}_{j=1}^{m}$ such that $\prod_{j=1}^{m} \lambda_{n, j}\ge0$ for all $n$.
 Suppose $f\in C^{\infty}(M)$ can be expressed in the orthonormal Schauder basis as $f=\sum_{n} a_{n} e_n$, then

 This is our higher order Wirtinger inequality.
 Although the idea seems simple, when we suitably choose $f$ and $T_j$, and with some rearrangement, this gives us some geometric inequalities and stability results that are new.
-Often in this paper, $T_j$ above will be the difference of two operators, such as $-\Delta-\lambda_j \mathrm{Id}$ in the above.